 Did you know that pet dental health issues and periodontal disease is a growing epidemic?
 Over 70% of cats and 85% of dogs have dental disease by the age of 3.

-By preventing periodontal disease your pet can live a longer, healthier life.
-Common signs of disease are bad breath, excessive drooling, broken teeth, reluctance to eat or play with toys, and pawing or rubbing of the face.
-Sneezing and even eye infections can be related to poor oral health.
-Periodontal disease can lead to tooth decay and gingival infections, spreading bacteria through the bloodstream, eventually damaging major organs such as the liver, kidney, and heart.
+Preventing periodontal disease is crucial for a longer, healthier life for your pet.
+Common indicators of this disease include bad breath, excessive drooling, fractured teeth, reluctance to eat or play with toys, and pawing or rubbing of the face.
+Poor oral health can also lead to sneezing and eye infections.
+Periodontal disease can progress to tooth decay and gingival infections, allowing bacteria to enter the bloodstream and potentially damage vital organs such as the liver, kidneys, and heart.

-- Stage 2– bad breath, plaque, and calculus on teeth, reversible damage
+• Stage 2: Presents with bad breath, plaque, and calculus on teeth; damage is reversible at this stage.

-- Stage 3– severe plaque and calculus accumulation, bleeding gums, bad breath, permanent damage
+• Stage 3: Involves severe plaque and calculus accumulation, bleeding gums, bad breath, and permanent damage.

-- Stage 4– gingivitis, bleeding gums, pus, bad breath, tooth root exposure, tooth loss, permanent damage.
+• Stage 4: Marked by gingivitis, bleeding gums, pus, severe bad breath, tooth root exposure, and tooth loss, indicating permanent damage.

 Home Dental Health Routine

-Home care for you pets’ dental health is an important first step.
-Knowing what a healthy mouth looks like will help you notice the early signs of oral diseases in your pet.
-Examining your pets’ mouth at an early age will teach them to be comfortable with their mouths being handled.
-Starting home oral care early will lead to a life time of good habits.
-Brushing your pets’ teeth is just as important as brushing your own.
-Pet specific toothpaste, soft-bristled brushes, and treats made specifically to combat accumulation of plaque and tartar on your pets’ teeth are made available for you in our in-house pharmacy or can be found on our online pharmacy.
+Establishing a home dental care routine for your pet is an essential first step.
+Familiarizing yourself with the appearance of a healthy mouth will help you identify early signs of oral diseases.
+Introducing mouth handling at an early age will accustom your pet to the process, fostering a lifetime of good habits.
+Brushing your pet’s teeth is as vital as brushing your own.
+Pet-specific toothpaste, soft-bristled brushes, and treats designed to combat plaque and tartar accumulation are available in our in-house pharmacy or through our online pharmacy.

 Dental Do’s and Dental Don’ts

-- Do begin brushing with a pet toothpaste with your finger, or using a pet finger toothbrush, to get your pet used to having something in his mouth, before working up to a toothbrush specially made for pets.
+• Do: Begin brushing with a pet-specific toothpaste using your finger or a pet finger toothbrush to acclimate your pet to having something in their mouth, gradually progressing to a toothbrush designed for pets.

-- Don’t attempt to clean the inner surface of your pet’s teeth.
-Your pet’s tongue and saliva clean this surface on its own.
+• Don’t: Attempt to clean the inner surface of your pet’s teeth, as their tongue and saliva naturally clean this area.

-- Don’t consider dental home care as an alternative to full dental cleaning if your pet has more advanced dental disease.
-Even a Stage 1 dental score needs professional veterinary care to return your pet’s teeth to a healthy condition.
+• Don’t: Consider dental home care an alternative to a full professional dental cleaning if your pet has advanced dental disease.
+Even a Stage 1 dental score requires professional veterinary care to restore your pet’s teeth to a healthy condition.

 Pet Dental Visits with a PetCare Veterinarian

-As part of every wellness visit, it is important that your pet receive an oral exam to assess the health status of his or her mouth.
-Just like with humans, regular dental cleanings once a year are key to keeping your pet pain free and healthy.
-Dental x-rays should be done occasionally to detect dental diseases that aren’t visible to the eye.
-If the dental disease is advanced, anesthetic dental cleaning will be necessary.
-Pathology below the gum line will be revealed through full mouth x-rays, which is done under anesthesia.
+As part of every wellness visit, it is crucial that your pet receives an oral examination to assess their oral health status.
+Similar to humans, annual professional dental cleanings are key to keeping your pet pain-free and healthy.
+Dental X-rays should be performed periodically to detect dental diseases not visible to the naked eye.
+If dental disease is advanced, an anesthetic dental cleaning will be necessary.
+Pathology below the gum line will be revealed through full-mouth X-rays, which are conducted under anesthesia.

-PetCare Animal Hospital is committed to serving Haughton and the surrounding communities and will always provide the most compassionate care possible.
-We have trained veterinary dentists and a passionate veterinary team who can handle emergencies, wellness exams, routine dental work and everything in between.
-Call us today, 318-390-7561 to schedule an appointment and check up on your pet’s dental health.
+PetCare Animal Hospital is dedicated to serving Haughton and the surrounding communities, always providing the most compassionate care possible.
+We have trained veterinary dentists and a passionate veterinary team equipped to handle emergencies, wellness exams, routine dental work, and everything in between.
+Call us today at 318-390-7561 to schedule an appointment and check on your pet’s dental health.